-A service that may be authorized for PCS recipients who require a PCA who accompanies a recipient into the community to provide perform authorized PCA an approved PCS task en route to or while obtaining Medicaid or NCU covered reimbursable services.
+A service that may be authorized for PCS recipients who require a PCA to perform an approved PCS task en route to or while obtaining Medicaid reimbursable services.

 ESSENTIAL COMMUNITY PROVIDERS

 A healthcare provider that:

 - 1. has historically provided services to underserved populations and demonstrates a commitment to serve low-income, underserved populations who make up a significant portion of its patient population or, in the case of a sole community provider, serves underserved patients within its clinical capability; and - 2. waives charges or charges for services on a modified sliding fee scale based on income and does not restrict access or services because of a client's financial limitations.